InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Experiments

 \subsection{Qualitative Results}

-Fig.~\ref{fig:qual} displays several results guided by the text that we annotate on the BEHAVE dataset~\cite{bhatnagar22behave}.
+Figure~\ref{fig:qual1} displays several results guided by the free-form text.
 Our method exhibits proficiency in interpreting the textual input and synthesizing dynamic, realistic interactions, despite the absence of training with text-interaction paired data.
-More importantly, our method can process free-form language descriptions of motion that deviate from our annotation, exhibiting zero-shot generalizability in its performance, as illustrated in Fig.~\ref{fig:qual_ood}, where we selectively use more complex sequences of interactive descriptions that are \textit{beyond the scope of the original dataset}.
-Fig.~\ref{fig:chairs} further exemplifies the zero-shot ability of our method that is able to generalize effectively to the CHAIRS dataset~\cite{jiang2022chairs}, despite our dynamics model not being trained on it.
-Fig.~\ref{fig:retrieval} depicts the retrieval procedure, resulting in a diverse set of interactions that are both high-quality and semantically aligned.
-More experimental results and the \textbf{user study} are presented in Sec.~\ref{sec:qual_supp} of supplementary.
+More importantly, as illustrated in Figure~\ref{fig:qual_ood}, we selectively use more complex sequences of interactive descriptions that are \textit{beyond the scope of the existing HOI dataset}.
+Figure~\ref{fig:chairs} further exemplifies our method that is able to generalize effectively to the CHAIRS dataset, despite our dynamics model not being trained on it.
+Figure~\ref{fig:retrieval} depicts the retrieval procedure, resulting in a diverse set of interactions that are both high-quality and semantically aligned.
+More experimental results and the user study are presented in Sec.~\ref{sec:qual_supp} of the Appendix.